simonmichael/hledger/MANUAL.markdown

 format readable by both hledger and humans.

 You can use hledger without learning any more about this file; just use the [add](#add) or [web](#web) commands.

-Most users, though, edit the journal file directly with a text editor.
+Many users, though, edit the journal file directly with a text editor.
 This is a distinguishing feature of hledger (and c++ ledger.)
-You can do this while the web interface is running, too; it watches the file for changes.
+You can even do this while the web interface is running, and see the changes right away.

 Here's an example: